tristan-white/tristan-white.github.io/_posts/2023-09-05-windows-pcaps.md

 ---
 layout: post
-title: packet captures with a native windows binary
+title: Pcaps on Windows with netsh.exe
+description: Useful when no other tools are available (it's a native windows binary)
 ---
 Windows doesn't have tcpdump, so if you want to create a .pcap file from a packet capture, the easiest method is to download Wireshark or some other third party software.
 But it's still possible to create a pcap using native files installed on Windows - there's just a few more steps.